Nan0MK/EndoSynthesis2_NeoForge_1.20.4_Abandoned/src/main/resources/assets/es2/ideas/progression.md

     Obsidiator takes cobblestone as fuel for other stone types\
     Each obidiator can only be set to one stone type or lava\

+#### Slag Hull:
+    Catches byproducts produced from using vanilla blast furnace.
+    If placed next to blast furnace, it will recieve the byproduct.

+#### EndoChest:
+    A big chest that looks cool.

 ## Blocks:
 Treated wood\